La Herradura & Almuñécar Beaches – Almuñécar Playas

 Calabajio Beach (Playa de Calabajio)

-This is part of a series of small beaches on the least developed area of Almuñecar: Calabajío Cabria, Curumbico and Barranco de Enmedio.
+This is part of a series of small beaches in the least developed area of Almuñecar: Calabajío Cabria, Curumbico, and Barranco de Enmedio.
 This is more of a local beach rather than a tourist beach.
 That said, during high season, the people staying in the urbanization and hotels above will likely walk down to this beach.
 This is a south-facing beach.

 Length = 190 m, surface area = 8.700m2, capacity = 1.650 users